 I was invited to the University of the Western Cape (South Africa) to teach linguistic fieldwork and documentation at the week-long SEcoKa Autumn School.
 SEcoKa (The Syntactic Ecology of Kaaps) is a three-year NRF-funded project which investigates the grammar of Kaaps as a hybrid system.
 More info here.

-I received a grant of 9,884 USD from the Firebird Foundation for Anthropological Research to document oral traditions of the baPhûthî in Lesotho.
+I received a research grant from the Firebird Foundation for Anthropological Research to document oral traditions of the ebaPhuthi in Lesotho.

 I was invited to attend the closing workshop of the Crossroads project at SOAS University of London.
 More info here.